 Court reporters (frequently referred to as shorthand reporters or stenographers) are professionals that ensure that every spoken word and gesture is recorded in a court proceeding.
 They are responsible for producing accurate transcripts.
 They are often labeled “guardians of the records” and they need to be reliable, responsible, and impartial.
 They need to have enjoyed the proper educated and their training and certification make that they will perform their job and duties responsibly.

-The employment and earnings potential of these professionals is outstanding, so it may come as no surprise that many students pursue a career the interesting field of stenography and court reporting. and stenography.
+The employment and earnings potential of these professionals is outstanding, so it may come as no surprise that many students pursue a career in the interesting field of stenography and court reporting. and stenography.
 Before they can start their court reporter careers, though, they need to complete a pretty comprehensive court reporting study program and, in most states, they are required to meet strict regulations for certification and/or licensure.
 You don’t require a college degree, though.
 Just your court reporter course!

 The tasks of court reporters or shorthand reporters are to keep written records of all sorts of legal proceedings, whether in private, court, or government settings.
 The exact transcript (verbatim) in documentation in civil, criminal, or any other court proceedings usually involves stenography. and is requiring a dedicated professional who is highly skilled and optimally educated in court reporting stenography.